kreczko/hep-dev-docs/content/windows/wsl/index.md

 ---
-title: "Windows Subsystem for Linux 2"
+title: "Windows Subsystem for Linux"
-excerpt: "How to install Windows Subsystem for Linux 2 on Windows 10"
+excerpt: "How to install Windows Subsystem for Linux on Windows 11"
-last_modified_at: 2020-10-08
+last_modified_at: 2025-10-17
 permalink: /windows/wsl/
 resources:
   - name: "powershell"